-Width, shape, padding, the flexibility of the hull, performance, etc. There are many criteria to take into account when finding the best road bike saddle that best fits the morphology of the cyclist that you are.
+Width, shape, padding, the flexibility of the hull, performance, etc. There are many criteria to take into account when finding the best road bike saddles that best fit the morphology of the cyclist that you are.

 The choice of a bike saddle is very individual and complex.
 Everyone has their own morphology and position on the bike, so it’s hard to know to generalize the most suitable kind of saddle for all.
 Here are some tracks to help you make the best choice.